SMC-AAU-CPH/smc-cph.github.io/_posts/2021-05-14-jacksong-meet-in-space.md

 ## Validating with a User Study

-After a technical evaluation of the system suggested its ability to scale at least to 5 concurrent participants, I ran a user study consisting of students from MCT as well as other's who were experienced with conferencing on a daily basis.
+After a technical evaluation of the system suggested its ability to scale at least to 5 concurrent participants, I ran a user study consisting of students from SMC as well as other's who were experienced with conferencing on a daily basis.
 The experiment consisted of a brief conversation among 4 users, with and without spatial audio.
 The results, while preliminary, were promising and appear to support previous findings in the literature.

 There was support for four hypothesis of perceived metrics:
 - Decreased cognitive effort